The Pure Procrastination Scale

 So you want to do our own research study on procrastination.
 Here’s the scale you have been looking for, the Irrational Procrastination Scale (IPS).
 Feel free to use it for any research purpose or clinical purposes and adjust the scale length or anchors as you see fit; these tend to make minimal differences in a scale’s validity.

 It correlates with The Pure Procrastination Scale (PPS) at .96, which has been assessed and validated with the use of a global sample in “Arousal, avoidant and decisional procrastinators: Do they exist” (Steel, 2010).
-However, more recent work by Svartdal et al. (2016) indicates the IPS holds together much better the PPS across international samples, as well as recommends a short five item subset that works well.
+However, more recent work by Svartdal et al. (2016) indicates the IPS holds together much better than the PPS across international samples.

 Utilizing an internet sampling method, the measure was tested using 16,413 adults in eight English-speaking countries (58.3% Women, 41.7% men) with an age mean and standard deviation of 38.3 and 14 years.
 According to this study, procrastination tendencies were associated mostly with age, gender, marital status, education, and nationality.
 The average procrastination scores for men and women were 3.65 and 3.5, respectively.
 Procrastinators were mostly among young, single-men with less education and resided in countries with lower levels of discipline.
 For more normative information, an epidemiological study of procrastination using this measure (“Sex, education and procrastination“) was published in the European Journal of Personality (Steel & Ferrari, 2013).